vinitkumar/vinitkumar/README.md

 - Staff Engineer at [@Socialschools](https://socialschools.nl) Websites Team.
 - Core Maintainer of various libraries & projects [@vinitkumar](https://github.com/vinitkumar?tab=repositories).
-- Member of the Technical Committee of Django CMS Foundation.
+- Core Member of the Technical Committee of Django CMS Foundation.

 #### Successes:

-- I helped build a successful product from scratch with many useful features.
-I also established processes and technical architecture that can handle heavy traffic with ease and very little maintenance.
+- I helped build a successful product from scratch with many features.
+I also built processes and technical architecture that can handle heavy traffic with ease and very little maintenance.
-- I learnt many new tech and paradigms on the job and applied them on ongoing projects.
+- I learnt many new tech and paradigms on the job and applied them to the ongoing projects.
 - I gave some workshops on React and TypeScript at a couple of companies to experienced developers.